aatxe/OpenMaple/CONTRIBUTING.md

 possible.
 We hate the formality of it all, but it is unfortunately required by copyright laws to protect against ownership claims.
-Ultimately, in taking the short time required to do this, you're helping to ensure the true freedom of this software by officially deicating your work to the public domain.
+Ultimately, in taking the short time required to do this, you're helping to ensure the true freedom of this software by officially dedicating your work to the public domain.

 Secondly, we reserve the right to reject merging your changes upstream if they're deemed to not fall in line with what we're looking for.
 We'll try to be